Usage of colours

 Harmonized colours for all pages in an application

-Users of colour displays sometimes face the problem that many pages in their applications will (sooner or later) use a dreadful mix of different colours, especially when display pages have been 'recycled' from other projects, or the old 'gallery pages'.
+Users of colour displays sometimes face the problem that many pages in their applications will (sooner or later) use a dreadful mix of different colours, especially when display pages have been 'recycled' from other projects.

 In those cases the colours used on the display pages can quickly be modified, by replacing the colours defined in individual page's "page headers" with the so-called 'harmonized' colours.
 Use the following procedure to achieve this: